 Filter, Regulator, Lubricator (FRL) Assemblies Information

-Filter, regulator, lubricator (FRL) assemblies are pre-packaged or modular assemblies of common configurations of air filters, regulators, lubricators, and gauges.
+Filter, regulator, lubricator (FRL) assemblies are pre-packaged or modular assemblies of common configurations of air filters, pressure regulators, lubricators, and gauges.
 Air leaving a compressor is hot, dirty, and wet and can cause damage to equipment and tools if it is not treated.

 Important specifications to consider when searching for filter, regulator, and lubricator assemblies include:

 - Regulator type

 - Performance specifications

 - Connectors or pipe size

 There are several choices for regulator type.

 General-purpose regulators are designed for typical industrial use; generally operates only above atmospheric pressure.